we all start here

 writing something down adds to the cohesiveness we can build

-it’s like combing our recall. when our own story is presented linearly, it’s easier for us to find and work on gaps
+this is like combing our recall. when our own story is presented linearly, it’s easier for us to find and work on flaws

 forcing a spell is bad though. if we can’t form a cohesive story when writing down our meaning, it usually indicates we don’t yet have understanding